jhudsl/Documentation_and_Usability/07-reference_guides.Rmd

 ### Entries should have a consistent format

-Consistency helps your users know what to expect and know where to find information.
+Consistency helps your users know what to expect and know where to find information!

 **To recap:**